bikexberlin/attension/index.md

     Cycling to the At.tension together.
     We meet Thursday 05.09.24 10:00 am at S-Bhf Oranienburg.
     The route will be approximatly 87 km long.
-    Luggage transport organized from our side.
+    Free luggage transport organized from our side.
     If you have any questions please join our Telegram Group: Link or write us via bikex@mail.de